Transfer Acorns to Charles Schwab

 Transfer an Account from Acorns to Charles Schwab

-Going in the other direction will follow a somewhat different path if you want to keep your ETFs.
-These can be moved into a self-directed account at Schwab but not into a robo account (Schwab will only allow cash to go into an automated account).
+To go the other way, the process is different if you want to keep your ETFs.
+These can be moved into a self-directed Schwab account, but not into a robo account (Schwab’s automated accounts only accept cash).

-To push securities into a self-directed account, a non-ACAT transfer out from Acorns is possible.
-Notice that we said, “possible,” not easy or convenient.
+To move securities to a self-directed account, a non-ACAT transfer is possible.
+It’s “possible,” but not easy.
 Here are the steps:

 (1) Open a Charles Schwab account.

-(2) Contact Schwab and request a non-ACAT transfer from Acorns.
-You will need physical paperwork for the transfer.
+(2) Contact Schwab and ask for a non-ACAT transfer from Acorns.
+This will require physical paperwork.

-(3) With the physical paperwork in hand, you’ll need a medallion signature guarantee on it.
-This can be obtained at a local financial institution.
+(3) Get a medallion signature guarantee on the paperwork from a local financial institution.

-(4) Submit the final paperwork to Acorns via email (help@acornssecurities.com) or snail mail:
+(4) Submit the completed paperwork to Acorns by email (help@acornssecurities.com) or mail:

 Acorns Securities